This post is also available in: Español

 Battery is the completion of an assault and refers to intentional, non-consensual physical contact.
 Battery charges can range from misdemeanors to felonies, depending on the circumstances, as follows:

 The severity of the offense and the potential punishment depends on the type of assault charged by the prosecutor.
-Florida law permits prosecutors to request increased sanctions for a defendant who has prior felony convictions or who is considered to be a career criminal.
+Florida law permits felony lawyers to request increased sanctions for a defendant who has prior felony convictions or who is considered to be a career criminal.
 Florida has a 10-20-Life law, so if a firearm is used, the penalties for aggravated assault can increase substantially.

 No matter what the charges and potential penalties, the Orlando assault and battery attorneys at Panella Law Firm will advocate for you in court and fight for the best possible result.
 Don’t delay.
 Call us today at 407-233-1822.